Professional Dusting and Cleaning Tips

 - 1 cup water

-This window cleaning recipe is natural but toxic so make sure you label your spray bottle and keep it up and out of reach of children.
+Although this window cleaning recipe is natural, it is still toxic.
+Be sure to label your spray bottle and keep it up and out of reach of children.

 Homemade Disinfectant

-This recipe is a great disinfectant, deodorizer, bleach-alternative and won’t discolor any surfaces.
-Borax is also less expensive than commercial disinfectants on the market.
+Finally, this recipe works as a disinfectant, deodorizer, and bleach alternative without discoloring surfaces.
+Borax is also less expensive than many commercial disinfectants on the market.

 - 1/2 cup borax